 A Smile That Looks Like You—Only Complete

 Each bridge is custom-crafted to match the colour, contour, and translucency of your surrounding teeth.
-At Burnaby Dentist& Orthodontist, we consider everything from your facial symmetry to the way light reflects off your enamel.
+At Burnaby Dentist & Orthodontist, we consider everything from your facial symmetry to how light reflects off your enamel.
 The result?
 A restoration that blends in so well, it’s nearly invisible.

 Clearer Speech Returns